History of Angular

 After installing Node, you need a node package manager for managing the client-side libraries. check if npm is already installed, by running “npm -v” command.
 If it returns the version of npm, then you don’t need to install npm.
-Else, you need to install npm and for that, you can run the npm install [email protected] -g command.
+Else, you need to install npm and for that, you can run the npm install npm@latest -g command.

 In actual development, you will typically use the CLI, a powerful command-line tool that lets you generate and modify applications.

 Step 1 — Let’s start with the first step, where we’ll install the latest version of CLI